Avis enlists Israeli startup to turn rental car data into cash

 Otonomo said J.D.
 Power, the car dependability ranking firm, has already agreed to buy Avis data to supplement its customer surveys.
 Because Avis’ fleet spans multiple brands and is regularly updated with the latest models, it helps provide a broad view into vehicle reliability, Otonomo said.

 Traditional auto industry companies are scrambling to reinvent themselves as startups such as Uber Technologies Inc and Lyft Inc have ushered in a new model of data-driven, on-demand mobility.
-Tech companies Alphabet Inc and Apple Inc are also disrupting the industry and have designs towards self-driving cars.
+Tech companies Alphabet Inc and Apple Inc are also disrupting the industry and have designs toward self-driving cars.

 The effectiveness of a data marketplace depends on scale and Otonomo is not the only startup looking to sign up auto firms.
 Its rivals include Britain-based Wejo, backed by General Motors Co, and Silicon Valley-based Smartcar.

-Otonomo, backed by Daimler AG, claims to be the leader with 18 million vehicles connected to its platform, which it said is 50% more than its closest competitor.
+Otonomo claims to be the leader with 18 million vehicles connected to its platform, which it said is 50% more than its closest competitor.
 The number will grow to more than 20 million by year-end, it said.

 Reporting by Kevin Buckland in Tokyo; Editing by David Dolan and Christopher Cushing

-Note: (This story corrects to remove erroneous reference to Otonomo being backed by automaker in final paragraph)